tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/concepts/customer-statuses.md

 - **To `REJECTED`:** Post-approval compliance issues detected (rare)

 {% hint style="success" %}
-Customers in ACTIVE state have passed all compliance and identity checks.
+Customers in ACTIVE status have passed all compliance and identity checks.
 You can proceed with full platform functionality.
 {% endhint %}

 ### REJECTED